jimxixi/inelegant/readme.md

 # Intro

-it's a state machine editor, which can transfer the graph you create to a json file.
+it's a state machine editor, which can save the graph as a json file.

 # Konva